 Without a health care proxy, a trusted family member may not be able to speak with your doctor on your behalf.
 Federal law protects your privacy.
 But, as a result, your wishes may not be honored.
 That’s why a health care proxy is so important.

 A recent meta-study in Health Affairs of 150 studies published between 2011 and 2016, covering nearly 796,000 adults, finds that only one in three adults have advance directives.
 Not even four in ten people with chronic conditions had health care proxies or living wills.

 Here are six reasons why you and your loved ones should create advance directives.
 And, to learn more about advance directives, watch this Jon Stewart video with Dr. Atul Gawande.

-Doctors and researchers have begun to study these issues.
-Dr. Atul Gawande has a new book, Being Mortal: Medicine and What Matters in the End, in which he offers the following advice.
+Dr. Atul Gawande’s book, Being Mortal: Medicine and What Matters in the End, offers the following advice.

 - Find out what they consider their health condition to be.